wp-plugins/external-video-for-everybody/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Brand new installations will include posters by default.
+Existing installations will retain existing preference.

 = 0.9.1 =
 * Updates VideoJS library to 2.0.2
 * Moves the download links outside the main video div so that they will not be hidden by VideoJS